Ask a doctor about a prescription for ABATTRA 12 MICROGRAMS/HOUR TRANSDERMAL PATCHES

 If you have any other questions about using this medication, ask your doctor or pharmacist.

-Follow the previous recommendations and have the person wearing the patch move and speak as much as possible.
-In very rare cases, these breathing difficulties can compromise life or even be fatal, especially in people who have not used strong opioid analgesics (such as Abattra or morphine) before.
-(Rare, may affect up to 1 in 100 patients).
+Follow the above recommendations and make the person wearing the patch move and talk as much as possible.
+In very rare cases, these breathing difficulties can be life-threatening or even fatal, especially in people who have not used strong opioid pain relievers before (such as Abattra or morphine).
+(Uncommon, may affect up to 1 in 100 patients).

 The following side effects have also been reported